lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 Points and Issuing Distribution Points to create partitioned CRLs in accordance with
 {{Section 5.2.5 of RFC5280}}.

-* EE certificates with many SANs might also exceed the size limits of HSM signing operations.
+* End-Entity (EE) certificates with many subject alternative names (SANs) might also exceed the size limits of HSM signing operations.

 * Potential verifiers' environments might need to be considered.
-The entire certificate or CRL needs to be held in memory during SLH-DSA signature verification, it cannot be streamed.
-In particular, there is a randomizer (R) which is extracted from the SLH-DSA signature and fed to a digest function before M' is.
-Thus, to stream a message for SLH-DSA verification the signature must come before the message.
+The entire certificate or CRL needs to be held in memory during SLH-DSA signature verification; it cannot be streamed.
+In particular, there is a randomizer (R) that is extracted from the SLH-DSA signature and fed to a digest function before M' is.
+Thus, to stream a message for SLH-DSA verification, the signature must come before the message.
 This is not the case for certificates and CRLs.
 Using HashSLH-DSA reduces the size of the M' being held in memory.